The Health and Safety Responsibilities of an Employee (Guide)

 - Regularly seeking employee feedback

 To explore these steps and more tips in detail, read Enhancing Safety Practices Through Employee Engagement.

-According to the 2022 Workers’ Rights Index, Norway ranks as one of the countries with the least violation of workers’ rights, with Denmark, Belgium, the Netherlands, and Germany in very similar positions.
-Labor and employment laws exist to define and safeguard employees’ and workers’ essential statuses, rights, and privileges.
+According to the 2022 Workers’ Rights Index, Norway ranks as one of the countries with the least violation of workers’ rights, with Denmark, Belgium, the Netherlands and Germany in very similar positions.
+Labour and employment laws exist to define and safeguard employees’ and workers’ essential statuses, rights, and privileges.
 Within this, there are various regulations in place to guarantee an employee is protected and has certain rights from their employer when it comes to workplace health and safety.
-These rights encompass access to relevant information, training, protective equipment, and the right to refuse unsafe working conditions without fear of retribution.
+These rights encompass access to relevant information, training, protective equipment and the right to refuse unsafe working conditions without fear of retribution.
 These rights not only protect employees but also encourage active participation in maintaining safety standards.

 Open lines of communication are vital for addressing safety concerns.
 Employees should be encouraged to report potential hazards or safety lapses promptly without fear of reprisal.
-Often, as the first point of contact, they may be exposed to a hazard the organization is not aware of.
+Often, as the first point of contact, they may be exposed to a hazard the organisation is not aware of.
 The ability for an employee to report such risks can prevent serious incidents.